devtron-labs/devtron/docs/user-guide/application-groups.md

 * [ConfigMaps](../reference/glossary.md#configmaps)
 * [Secrets](../reference/glossary.md#secrets)

-As shown above, you can handle the configurations of more than one application from a single screen.
+As shown below, you can handle the configurations of more than one application from a single screen.

 ![Figure 8: Configurations of each App](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/configurations.jpg)